National World War I Museum

 Cavernous and dark, the museum also seems designed to make you sad.
 Everyone here is cast as a French victim.
 There's a replica bomb crater you can enter from the side, placing you at the bottom of a big cone where disembodied voices make you feel bad for the people whose house was blown up.

-As World War I retreats from even the second and third-hand memories of those still living, we wonder how a museum can best sustain or stoke interest.
+As World War I retreats from memory into history, we wonder how a museum can best sustain or stoke interest.
 Can it ever be made as moving as the Civil War or the Holocaust?
 Can the experience ever be as kitschy-tearful as the Titanic museum, or as crazy-eyed as an atomic museum?